AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_contact_windows.md

 Before proceeding, ensure that you meet the following requirements:

-- Have a project that has implemented [the basic real-time chat functionalities]().
+- You have integrated the Agora Chat SDK, initialized the SDK and implemented the functionality of registering accounts and login.
+For details, see [Get Started with Agora Chat](./agora_chat_get_started_windows?platform=Windows).
-- Have a thorough understanding of the API call frequency limit.
-For details, see [Known limitations]().
+- You understand the API call frequency limits as described in [Limitations](./agora_chat_limitation?platform=Windows).

 ## Implementation